Garlic Rosemary Fondant Potatoes

 How to Cook Fondant Potatoes?

-For our Garlic Rosemary Fondant Potatoes we started with first cooking garlic until just fragrant in butter and olive oil.
-I then remove the pan from the heat and add in the Little potatoes.
+For our Garlic Rosemary Fondant Potatoes, start with a pan on medium heat, add the butter and olive oil, and cook the garlic until just fragrant.
+Then remove the pan from the heat and add in the Little potatoes.

 Once the broth is boiling pop this into a 425F oven for about 25 min. or until the potatoes are tender and almost all the broth has been absorbed or evaporated.

-When the potatoes are tender and golden brown put the pan back on the stove and cook on medium high to get the last of the broth evaporated and the bottom of the potatoes browned.
+When the potatoes are tender and golden brown put the pan back on the stove and cook on medium-high to get the last of the broth evaporated and the potatoes browned on the bottom.

 Fancy meals really don’t have to be hard.
 It takes a bit of coordination but this recipe can be the last you do as you have all the other casseroles and the main finished.